We are responsible for the management of the West Gate Tunnel Project on behalf of the Victorian Government.

 We are a team made up of skilled professionals from the public and private sector, with additional support provided by external experts from a range of fields.

 The team is headed by CEO Peter Sammut.
-Peter has over 30 years’ experience in managing major infrastructure projects, including Public Private Partnership Projects such as the $3.5 billion Victorian Desalination Plant and the $2.5 billion EastLink toll road, at the time Victoria’s largest ever urban road project.
+Peter has around 40 years’ experience in managing major infrastructure projects, including Public Private Partnership Projects such as the $3.5 billion Victorian Desalination Plant and the $2.5 billion EastLink toll road, at the time Victoria’s largest ever urban road project.

 - West Gate Tunnel Project’s legal procedures